jesseeproductions/coupon-creator/readme.txt

 == Changelog ==

-= 2.5.1 TBD =
+= 2.5.1 June 7th, 2017 =
 * Add - German Translation for Front End Text, thanks Andreas!
 * Add - cctor_is_coupon_taxonomy for checks if on a Coupon Taxonomy such as Category, Location, or Vendor
-* Add - A daily license check to update the expiration date of existing licenses
-* Fix - Disable Visual Editor if user disables it in their settings
-* Fix - Remove whitespace from visual editor and textarea on loading
+* Tweak - the saniziation of the custom css to another function that is available before WordPress 4.7
 * Deprecate - Going forward all CSS selectors will use dashes instead of underscores, both are now including in the coding, but the underscores will be removed in a future version, please plan custom css accordingly

 = 2.5 May 11th, 2017 =